HarshTiwari27/RandomForest/README.md

 # RandomForest Project

-This repository contains implementations of Random Forest models for classification, regression, and hyperparameter tuning using Jupyter Notebooks.
+This repository contains comprehensive implementations of Random Forest models, demonstrating their application in classification, regression, and hyperparameter tuning.
+Each implementation is provided in Jupyter Notebooks, making it easier to understand, modify, and execute step-by-step.
+The notebooks include detailed explanations, code snippets, and visualizations to help users grasp the concepts of Random Forest algorithms and their practical usage.

 ## Project Structure
 ```